AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >
 >Indicate the service changes needed, include your updated `.magento.app.yaml` and `services.yaml` files, and state the PHP version in the ticket.
 For self-service changes to PHP version, extensions, or environment settings, see [PHP settings](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/app/php-settings.html) in _Application configuration_.
 >
 >For changes to a live Production environment (**Pro only**), a minimum of 48 hours notice is required.
 This allows the Cloud infrastructure team sufficient time to marshal resources and conduct a secure upgrade.
 The notice period begins when the Infrastructure team acknowledges the request and schedules the upgrade, excluding weekends.
 For example, to have service upgrades completed on a Monday, an acknowledgement of the scheduled upgrade must be received by Wednesday.
+During peak demand periods, it might take more time to process your request.

 ## Pro backups {#pro-backups}